-The main complaint surround jug fishing is that it can lead to overharvesting, and because it’s essentially a trap, it catches fish indiscriminately – which can lead to trophy-sized catfish being killed.
-These larger catfish are the breeding stock, so harvesting them can lead to over exploitation of the local population.
+The main complaint surrounding jug fishing is that it can lead to overharvesting, and because it’s essentially a trap, it catches fish indiscriminately – which can lead to trophy-sized catfish being killed.
+These larger catfish are the breeding stock, so harvesting them can lead to over-exploitation of the local population.

 In my view, as long as you’re following the local laws and regulations, checking your traps often, and releasing any trophy catfish back into the water, then jugging is a perfectly acceptable fishing method and can be a ton of fun.

-Jug line fishing is one of simplest and most effective way to catch catfish.
+Jug line fishing is one of the simplest and most effective ways to catch catfish.
 All you need is some jugs, fishing line, sinkers, hooks and you’re ready to get started.

 Lastly, get out and experiment a little, the best way to hone your jug fishing skills is by trial-and-error.